krishajivani/kairosSSmodel/README.md

 <br>

 ## Usage:
-Put in your app\_id and app\_key in the ViewController.swift, CameraViewController.swift, GalleriesViewController.swift, and EmotionAnalysisController.swift
+Put in your app\_id and app\_key in ViewController.swift, CameraViewController.swift, GalleriesViewController.swift, and EmotionAnalysisController.swift

 ```swift